sparkbox/standard/code-style/git/README.md

     git merge --ff-only <branch-name>
     ```

-1. The reviewer will then lets you know your changes have been merged so you can move your Jira card.
+1. The reviewer will then let you know your changes have been merged so you can move your Jira card.

 1. Once the PR is merged, the reviewer deletes the branch.